Preparing For Camp

 SEVERE WEATHER OR FIRES

-Camp staff are trained in safety procedures in the event of severe storms, including flooding and tornadoes, and fires.
-We have storm shelters at both Ingham Lake Bible Camp in Emmet county and Okoboji Lutheran Bible Camp in Dickinson county, where campers can gather if there is a tornado warning and designated areas in case of a fire.
+Camp staff are trained in safety procedures in the event of severe storms, including flooding, tornadoes, and fires.
+We have storm shelters at both Ingham Lake Bible Camp (located in Emmet county) and Okoboji Lutheran Bible Camp (located in Dickinson county), where campers can gather if there is a tornado warning and designated areas in case of a fire.
 Camp also stays closely connected to weather watch and warning sources, including local weather updates, local news stations, and local law enforcement.
 If there is excessive heat, campers are given regular breaks and encouraged to wear sunscreen and drink water.
 Most sleeping and dining accommodations are held in air-conditioned spaces.

 Each year we are blessed with great counselors who love the Lord and who love sharing their faith with everyone who comes.
 Our counselors are carefully selected through an application and interview process.
-All counselors are required to complete training specific to their roles prior to the start of summer programming.
+All counselors are required to pass a background check as well as complete training specific to their roles prior to the start of summer programming.

 I HAVE A QUESTION?